PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **The central decision**: A note requires a printed accidental when its accidental differs from the **current remembered state** for that letter/octave combination.

 **Key insight**: This single rule handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
 The complexity lies in what constitutes the "current remembered state."

+### Correctness Invariants

+The remembered-alterations system maintains the following invariants:

+1. **Deterministic evaluation**
+   For a given piece state, key-signature baseline, and measure-initial remembered state, the algorithm produces the same accidental decisions regardless of layout, staff assignment, or rendering order.

+2. **Position-based ordering**
+   All pitches belonging to an instrument are evaluated in strictly increasing temporal order determined by their rhythmic position, independent of voice or staff structure.

+3. **Single comparison rule**
+   A printed accidental is required exactly when the pitch's accidental differs from the current remembered state for its letter and octave.

+4. **Instrument-level memory**
+   Remembered state is shared across all staves and voices of an instrument.
+Alterations from any staff or voice contribute to a single state threaded through the instrument's timeline.

+5. **Baseline + deviation model**
+   The remembered state at any point is the combination of the key-signature baseline and any per-octave deviations accumulated earlier in the measure.
+Deviations always override baseline; removal of deviation reverts to baseline.

+6. **Measure-boundary rules**
+   At measure boundaries, the initial remembered state is either the previous measure's final state or the key-signature baseline, depending on house-style settings.
+Courtesy-accidental detection always has access to the previous measure's final state.

+These invariants hold for any number of staves, any number of voices, and any accidental vocabulary supported by the key-signature system.

 ### Data Structure